fcovelli/project-readme/README.md

 ### Background

 Attention-Deficit/Hyperactivity Disorder, or ADHD, is characterized by inattention, impulsivity and hyperactivity.
-Currently, 5% of the child and adolescent population Argentina has this condition.
+Currently, 5% of the child and adolescent population Argentina live with this condition.
 It is still diagnosed using subjective clinical criteria, which are often difficult to evaluate.
 However, artificial intelligence (AI) techniques hold potential for identifying neuroimaging biomarkers that could facilitate the diagnosis.
 Our objective is to develop machine learning classification models to detect ADHD through the analysis of resting state functional MRI (rs-fMRI) signals.

 ### Tools